 The Chairman and the Members of the Board, upon completion of their terms or upon becoming eligible for retirement under existing laws shall be entitled to the same retirement benefits and privileges provided for the Chairman and Members of the Commission on Elections.

-The Members of the technical staff, except those performing purely clerical functions, shall possess at least a bachelors degree in the line of specialization required for their respective positions.
+The Members of the technical staff, except for those performing purely clerical functions, shall possess at least a bachelors degree in the line of specialization required by their respective positions.

 (a) Fix and regulate the prices of petroleum products;